jessecusack/scientific-workflow/macOS_setup.md

 Now use brew to install all the non-GUI we might need, in no particular order:

-    brew install git gh gcc netcdf ncview wget ffmpeg rclone
+    brew install git gh gcc netcdf ncview wget ffmpeg rclone rsync curl

-I might have forgotten some useful stuff.
+Some of these might already be on your system, but often they are out of date versions.
 Note that I don't install python this way, instead I do that with miniconda in the next step.

-Other software I would definitely install.
+Other software I would install that are not command line utilities come in the form of casks.
 The `--cask` option forces brew to treat the applications as casks, but you could omit this and let it decide whether to install from a formulae or cask (often there is only one choice).

-    brew install --cask atom adobe-acrobat-reader appcleaner caffeine firefox vlc julia mactex iterm2 dropbox gimp google-chrome google-drive r rstudio slack spotify inkscape zoom texmaker mendeley bitwarden box-drive
+    brew install --cask atom adobe-acrobat-reader appcleaner caffeine firefox vlc julia mactex iterm2 dropbox gimp google-chrome google-drive r rstudio slack spotify inkscape zoom texmaker mendeley bitwarden box-drive calibre djview

 All of the above software is entirely optional.
 Of course, it will probably take a long time to install and use up significant bandwidth.

 A brief explanation of some of the software:

-* [`atom`](https://atom.io/) - cool GUI text/code editor
+* [`atom`](https://atom.io/) - GUI text/code editor
 * `appcleaner` - very useful tool for uninstalling macOS applications
 * `mactex` - TeX/LaTeX installation
 * `r` - the R programming language
 * `caffeine` - a handy command line utility that stops your operating system from sleeping for a set amount of time
 * `bitwarden` - password manager
+* `iterm2` - terminal

 ### Step 1.1 - configure git